neolitec/kevexplorer/README.md

 - [ ] Logs
 - [ ] Environement configuration
-- [ ] e2e tests
+- [ ] E2e tests

 More about the scanner:

-- [ ] [BUG] Handle the rights - sometimes you don't have a granted access to files so the scanner crashes
+- [ ] [BUG] Handle the rights - sometimes you don't have a granted access to files, making the scanner crash
 - [ ] [PERF] Limit the concurrency
 - [ ] [PERF] Improve the memory footprint by limiting the depth of the tree in the memory
 - [ ] [SECURITY] Give a folder as a root path (a jail) from which the user can't get out